aditya-r-m/Rubiks-Cube/README.md

 	1) The .jar file provided in the repository is runnable.

-	2) UI is based on mouse movements, twists can be made by left click and drag while cube can be rotated by right click and drag.
+	2) Twists can be made by left clicking and dragging from one sticker to next one in cycle

+	3) Cube can be rotated to view from a different angle by right click and drag.

-	3) Other UI elements include solve button, menu for selecting rubik's cube size and solution traversal menu.
+	4) Remaining UI elements are the solve button, menu for selecting rubik's cube size and solution traversal menu.

 To work with the code, it is best to import it to eclipse.